aaron-nuy/Voxel-Game-Demo/README.md

  -Fix bug where speed decreases when looking down or up (due to orientation vector normalization)

- -Make it so movement doesn't completly stop when colliding with the world but slighty move to the side
+ -Make it so movement doesn't completely stop when colliding with the world but slighty move to the side

- -Fix bug where surrounding chunks don't update when placing block on edge of chunk
+ -Fix bug where surrounding chunks don't update when placing a block on edge of a chunk